The Fix Scholarship is a competitive scholarship

 We define social innovation as innovation that demonstrates a sustainable business model while solving a social problem.

 The focus is on helping tech enabled Start-Ups solve the biggest social challenges by providing the networks, best practices and capital to scale in the industry.

 If you are social innovator that has an enterprise or idea with a social purpose to drive positive change, then you should apply!
-The Scholarship includes an opportunity to study at the Gordon Institute of Business Science (GIBS), and a chance to WIN capital funding for your enterprise.
+The Scholarship includes an opportunity to study at the Gordon Institute of Business Science (GIBS).

 Well done!
 You are 50% closer to becoming a Fix Scholar!
 It is important that once you have read through the criteria and have completed the Fix Scholarship application.

 • Student must have High School Qualification (Tertiary qualification is an advantage)